lnferris/ocean_data_tools/paper/paper.md

 the ``\_build`` suffix load raw data into uniform structs.
 Structs are compatible with all ``general_`` functions.
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes coordinates as an argument) to build casts from model data.
+The user draws transects on a map (or passes coordinates as an argument) to build vertical profiles from model data.
 This may be used as a cruise planning tool or to facilitate comparison of observations (such as those from underwater glider surveys) with model output.
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].